Why Random Pruning Is All We Need to Start Sparse: Expressiveness of Random Networks

-for $l \geq 1$, where $\epsilon_{l} = g(\epsilon, f_T)$ is defined in Appendix \ref{proof-slts} and $\rho = \frac{CN_{T}^{1+\gamma}}{\log(1 / (1-\min_l p_l))^{1+\gamma}} \log(1 / \min\{\min_l\epsilon_l, \delta\})$ for any $\gamma \geq 0$.
-We also require $n_{S,0} \geq C d \frac{1}{\log(1/(1-p_1))}\log\left(\frac{1}{\min\{\epsilon_1, \delta / \rho\}}\right)$, where $C>0$ denotes a generic constant that is independent of $n_{T,l}$, $L$, $p_l$, $\delta$, and $\epsilon$. \end{theorem} \textit{Proof Outline}: The main LT construction idea is visualized in Fig.~\ref{fig:conv}~(b).
+\textit{Proof Outline}: The main LT construction idea is visualized in Fig.~\ref{fig:lt-schematic}~(c) in the appendix.
 For every target neuron, multiple approximating copies are created in the respective layer of the LT to serve as basis for modified subset sum approximations (see Lemma~\ref{lemma:subset}) of the parameters that lead to the next layer.
 In line with this approach, the first layer of the LT consists of univariate blocks that create multiple copies of the input neurons.
 In addition to Lemma~\ref{lemma:subset}, also the total number of subset sum approximation problems $\rho$ that have to be solved needs to be re-assessed for ER source networks, as this influences the probability of LT existence.
-This modification is driven by the same factor as the width increase.
+This modification is driven by the same factor $1 / \log(1 / (1-p))$.
 The full proof is given in Appendix~\ref{proof-slts}.

-\textbf{Experiments for SLTs} To verify the existence of SLTs in ER networks experimentally, we have conducted experiments with a ResNet18 model on CIFAR10.
-Average results based on $3$ independent repetitions are shown in Table~\ref{table:slt_results}.
-We initialize the ResNet18 as a sparse ER network and use the edge-popup \citep{ramanujan-slth} algorithm to find a SLT, restricting edge-popup only to the nonzero (unmasked) parameters in the ER network as explained in Fig.~\ref{fig:lt-schematic}.
-Our results show that it is possible to obtain SLTs by starting pruning from a sparse random network instead of a dense network.
-Importantly, we can start with a sparse ER network of up to $0.8$ sparsity and still achieve competetive performance to find a SLT with final sparsity $0.9$, without the need to train a dense network from scratch.
-Additional experiments for ResNet18 and VGG16 on CIFAR10 and ResNet110 on CIFAR100 are presented in the appendix (see, e.g., Table \ref{table:slt_vgg} and \ref{table:resnet110-slt}).